Diversity, Equity & Inclusion

 As we enact this Better Path Forward Together, we will do whatever is necessary to create a just environment for every person in our community.
 It will be part of the fabric of who we are, because it is the fabric of what we believe.
 We are grateful to all who have courageously and patiently offered constructive recommendations and heartfelt support.

 We hosted our first Diversity Summit in November 2017.
 It was an offsite two-day workshop.
-They explored topics they had chosen, such as race, gender, voting rights, colorism, homophobia, and privilege.
+Participants explored topics they had chosen, such as race, gender, voting rights, colorism, homophobia, and privilege.

 At our second offsite Diversity Summit, in November 2018, we welcomed students from Convent of the Sacred Heart in Greenwich.
 It was the students who prepared the materials and led the sessions on colorism, Title IX, gentrification, and Islamophobia.